Codeinwp/wp-maintenance-mode/readme.txt

 Use the shortcode `[loginform]` for easy use a login form on the maintenance page.

-You can add your own html and stylesheet and add the url of this style to the options of the plugin.
-Write your style to this markup and upload to the webspace; after add the url include http:// to the settings of this plugin and change th theme to `"Own Theme"`:
+The plugin allow custom stylesheet for the splash page.
+Create a stylesheet `.css` and leave this on a public url, like the wp-content folder of your install or other one.
+Add this URL (inlcude http://) to the options of WP Maintenance Mode and select the theme option "Own Theme".
+The plugin will include this file inside the head of the splash page.
+See the markup of the default splash page below.

+The plugin allow to use a custom splash page, custom markup.
+Leave a file with the string `wp-maintenance-mode.php` inside the wp-content directory.
+You can start with the source code of the `site.php` inside this plugin folder.

 	<!DOCTYPE html>
 	<html lang="en-US" id="wp_maintenance_mode" >